domutala/button.mood/README.md

 - **type**: _string_
 - **default**: _'button'_

-Cette propriété prend comme valeur toute balise html valide ou composant Vue.js tel que **router-link**.
+This property takes as value any valid html tag or Vue.js component such as **router-link**.

 ### type